bpampel/zettel/content/population_dynamics_21-08-31.md

   At each time interval delta t, each clone is either killed or replicated such it is on average replaced by exp(alpha A delta t) clones -> not just one but several clones are possible (alpha is "bias factor", "A" is some desired quantity).
 Enforcement of constant number by duplicating or killing random clones *after* the birth-death step in the algorithm.\
   Application to Monte Carlo problems (discrete space), but also to one example with Hamilton dynamics where they call the algorithm "Lyapunov weighted dynamics": can force more "chaotic" or "integrateable" trajectories

-#### stuff that is not really related
-- Papers that do probabilistic annihilation on collision, i.e. particles will either scatter elastically or be annihilated:
-  - Hidalgo mentions Visco et al. (2008) [^visco_2008] as example for a constant population implementation on p. xxii, but I must have misunderstood that.\
-    Upon collision the two particles are removed from the system with fixed probability p and do collision with 1-p
-  - In the previously listed paper they mention Coppex et al. (2004) [^coppex_2004] as major inspiration, but that is also about ballistic annihilation and no cloning
-- Mehl, Speck, Seifert (2008) [^mehl_2008]. *has nothing to do with population dynamics, I looked up the wrong citation*, but maybe something similar (but more relevant) might be good to cite in the thesis\
-  Theoretical calculation of large deviation function for a single colloidal particle moving with overdamped Langevin dynamics